PedroMagar/MISA-I/README.md

 ### Development:
 Currently there is a feeling of **missing** some **functionalities**, like:
-- Become a true MISC architecture: Currently the instruction structure are much more RISC like, and some instructions can even been said to be CISC, here are the main culprits:
+- Become a true MISC architecture: usability takes priority over philosophy, currently the instruction structure are much more RISC like, and some instructions can even been said to be CISC, here are the main culprits:
 	- LI: will read the next instruction (8-bit data mode) or even next two instructions (16-bit data mode) as immediate value to store on register, it's not complex, but can be argued to have a variable length instruction size, even so this instruction is here to stay, because 8-bit does not let left much space for an immediate, without it generating an address to read or store a value would became painfully taxing on the runtime.
 	- Changing CPU behavior is something to be debated, as if already existing instructions will have a different behavior some may count then as new instructions, or as a complex instruction, or both, this would lead to a violation of philosophy, none less this one is also here to stay, the opcode saved and flexibility added is what gives hope of this ISA be competitive.
 	- RER: Problably a CISC instructions, It's great for preemptive multitasking, based on XJ from CDC 7600, this function would work perfectly to store the current task when an interrupt is detected or when the OS is doing a context switch, if this instruction did not exist, as the architecture doesn't have a JI (Jump Immediate) instruction, it would be impossible to restore all the register when returning to the process because the last register to be restored would have to contain the PC address of when the execution was stopped, this would imply to define at high level a "throw away" register that would only be usable when interruption is set off.
 	- Send Interruption: Interruption can be interpreted as a one bit signal, it would likely violate the RISC/MISC philosophy of only dealing with memory, but its benefits of working as a mean for multi-core synchronization, bank switch and others tasks cannot be underestimated (even if the higher bits of the address space can be used similarly), all this flexibility for the small price of an almost throw away instruction space can not be classified as anything other than a bargain, this is why it's here and probably to stay.
 	- Protected Memory: MISC abolishes MMU, even so I believe it's important to have a way to protect itself from malicious users.
 I'm not looking at a full MMU, I believe a MPU would be enough, for now I'm looking at RA (Relative Address) and FL (Field Length) of CDC Architecture.
+	- The pure cheat **RSTK/RRB**: Yeap, it's cheating, I needed a way to keep mandatory instructions count below 32 to fill at least one requirement of a MISC architecture, there was no other way, as stated before, usability would take full priority over philosophy, with the current architectural limitation of addressable registers, the possibility of a register bank rotation makes it much easier for registers interactions solving one of the most pressuing issues of the architecture.
+But even so, unlike **RSTK** (stack rotation is a must, there would be no reason to call it a stack if it could not even rotate), **RRB** is not set in stone, a similar could be achived by swaping register bank with stack, then rotating the stack and swaping it back, **RRB** only exist because of a power consumption concern, but if it end up been not frequently called while requiring a complex circuitry for implementation, it will be removed without a second tough.
-	- **SOLUTIONS**: RER/RERO, Protected Memory, Fence and others non essentials behavior probably will be defined as non-obligatory or even postergated to MISA-II, in this way, MISA-I can be kept clean and MISC conformant if desirable (usability will take priority over philosophy).
+	- **SOLUTIONS**: RER/RERO, Protected Memory, Fence and others non essentials behavior probably will be defined as non-obligatory or even postergated to MISA-II, in this way, MISA-I can be kept clean and MISC conformant if desirable.
 - MEMCPY: With the 'Flex Memory' concept, it would help to have an instruction to copy directly the memory without recurring to LW/SW loop.
 - BIT Operations: Reading (for a branch) and writing a single bit of a register (flag).
 - Flags: A dedicated register for flags and used by bit operations.